Hard Earned Happy Endings

 Level Up by Cathy Yardley, for the introverted heroine aching to get recognized for her high quality work at a tech company that I fell so damn hard for.

 Strong Signal by Megan Erickson and Santino Hassell, because I couldn’t resist Kai, he just swooped in and grabbed hold of me right away.
+(For information about why I deleted this entry, see this post.)

 A Veneer of Respectability